andreafabrizi/DNSProxy/README.md

 * other thought and implementations pending
 * fixed README and easen installation/testing procedure
 * deleted some junk files, renamed dirs for clarity
-* multiversion PHP, depending on hosting provider (due to slightly different implementation of print(), some headers, random css, substantial differences between h1/h2, etc).
+* multiversion PHP 5/7, depending on hosting provider (due to slightly different implementation of print(), some headers, random css, substantial differences between h1/h2, etc).

 #### Version 1.01 - March 2017:
 * going back to either threads or vfork...